 To date uptake has been slow, but also the technology has not reached a tipping point where it is able to cost effectively fulfil functional requirements.
-Further work is needed to ensure that European care professions can utilise the most advanced technologies, including complex prostheses (dexterous hands, full-arms) and other upper-limb robots (hand and arm exoskeletons), walking and rehabilitation robots, as well as using clinical robots to their best advantage.
+Further work is needed to ensure that European care professions can utilise the most advanced technologies, including walking and rehabilitation robots, as well as using clinical robots to their best advantage.
 In considering provisioning an additional dimension focusing on care and rehabilitation at home present a substantial opportunity.
 Coordinated effort in this area is required to ensure support technologies can be used at home thus reducing hospital stays and reducing pressure on long-term bed occupancy, while also considering the potency of these technologies for prevention in the ageing well.

-The market for robotics in healthcare has a huge potential and Europe is well placed to build a global industry both because of its strong interdisciplinary research base and because of its publically funded healthcare systems.
+The market for robotics in healthcare has huge potential and Europe is well placed to build a global industry both because of its strong interdisciplinary research base and because of its publically funded healthcare systems.

 There is a strong relationship between Healthcare and Assistive Technology in the Consumer Domain.
 The dividing line between these two areas relates to the user.
 In a clinical setting robot systems will be controlled or set up by clinically trained staff for use by an individual.
+In a

-In a Consumer, or more specifically a domestic setting, the robot systems will be set up and used by untrained users and will not require clinical expertise to operate.
+Consumer, or more specifically a domestic setting, the robot systems will be set up and used by untrained users and will not require clinical expertise to operate.